Hutchinson house fire claims life of dog, 2 cats

 HUTCHINSON, Kan.
-(KSNW) — A Hutchinson house fire claimed the lives of a pet dog and two pet cats Tuesday.
+(KSNW) — A Hutchinson house fire claimed the lives of a dog and two cats Tuesday.

 Upon arrival, the HFD says they found a single-story home with heavy smoke coming from the back of it.